 … in addition to the world we are aware of directly, there are many other similar worlds which exist in parallel at the same space and time.
 (2008)

-Shortly we will look at why this could be what one experiences, but first we will look at the implications if this is the case.
+This effective superposition of worlds gives rise to the QBism world.
 In the universe of all possible worlds, many of the worlds in which an identical copy of you exists will be very similar.
-Certainly all the things you have observed are identically the same in all of them.
+Certainly all the things you have observed are identically the same in all of them because it is these things that have been recorded to make the world hologram.
 Therefore, with respect to the aspects of the world that have been observed, all these worlds are identically the same.
 However, with respect to the rest of the world the opposite must be true.
-This is the set, or class, of every possible world that contains a copy of you.
-And this means that every possible variation of a world that contains you is included.
-Therefore, in the superimposed sum of all of them, every possible variation of how the world could be, elsewhere, where you have not observed it, is included.
-And this means that in the world superposition, everything that you have not observed is indeterminate.
-In other words, this is exactly the reality of the QBism world.

 … centered on a perceptual state of a sentient being … In this world, all objects which the sentient being perceives have definite states, but objects that are not under her observation might be in a superposition of different (classical) states.
 (2008)

 QBism solves all the problems with quantum theory.
-Now it also has an ontology in the well-established physics of Everett’s many worlds theory.
+Now it also has an ontology in the well-established physics of Everett’s many-worlds theory.
+As described in Many Worlds, the central component of his formulation of quantum mechanics is the state of the memory defined by the record of observations, here the world hologram.
 The key point is that with this understanding, both the severely different views of physical reality are correct.
 On the inside view, as described by QBism, the world is indeterminate except where you have observed it.
 But the ordinary worldview is correct as well.
 In the ordinary world of objective physical reality, the world is a single, determinate physical domain.
 Both are correct; they are simply different views of the same universal system.